 I used the following ingredients to make this delicious pound cake: all purpose flour, baking powder, salt, unsalted butter, granulated sugar, eggs, and vanilla extract.

-Making the Pound Cake:
+Making the Classic Pound Cake

 I started by spraying the loaf pan well with a baking spray.
 Because of the nooks and crannies in the pan, I made sure that the pan was well coated.
 Next, I whisked together the flour, baking powder, and salt, and set it aside.
 The most time-consuming part of making this pound cake was beating the butter on high for about 7 minutes until it was light and fluffy.
-Then, I added the eggs, one at a time, and beat the mixture on high for a minute or so between the additions.
+Then I added the eggs, one at a time, and beat the mixture on high for a minute or so between the additions.

-I added the sugar and beat the mixture on high for about 5 minutes to ensure that everything was light and fluffy.
-Then, I added the vanilla extract, and beat the mixture for another minute or so.
+I added the sugar and beat the mixture on high for about 5 minutes, to ensure that everything was light and fluffy.
+Then, I added the vanilla extract and beat the mixture for another minute or so.

-Finally, I added the flour mixture, and beat on low just until the flour was combined.
+Finally, I added the flour mixture and beat on low just until the flour was combined.
 I finished mixing with a rubber spatula to ensure that everything was well incorporated.
 It’s important not to over mix the batter.

-Using a rubber spatula, I added the cake batter to the prepared pan, and smoothed out the top.
+Using a rubber spatula, I added the cake batter to the prepared pan and smoothed out the top.